Lehner’s gets 1st playoff shutout, Knights top Canucks 5-0

 Smith and Stone lead the Golden Knights in playoff points with 10.
 Tuch has five goals and two assists.
 Marchessault has three goals and eight points.

 NOTES: The Golden Knights, the top Western Conference seed, are continuing the torrid play that saw them go 11-2 before the NHL shut down the regular season on March 12 due to the COVID-19 pandemic. … In the return to play tournament, Vegas won all three round-robin seeding games and then dispatched the Blackhawks 4-1. … Lehner is getting the lion’s share of the work in the playoffs.
 Sunday was his seventh start compared with two for Fleury. … On Saturday, Fleury’s agent, Allan Walsh, tweeted a meme of Fleury on the ice in his Knights’ gear getting impaled through the torso from the back by a broadsword that bore DeBoer’s name.
 Fleury addressed the controversy on a Zoom call with reporters before the game.
 He said he is very tight with Walsh, and said he asked him to take the tweet down so it doesn’t become a distraction.
-Walsh did so Sunday. … Fleury won the Stanley Cup three times with Pittsburgh and backstopped Vegas to the Cup final in its inaugural season in 2018. … Vancouver advanced to the second round by beating the Stanley Cup champion St. Louis Blues, sending them home from the isolation bubble in Edmonton.
+Walsh did so Sunday.
+Lehner said he and Fleury laughed off the controversy — literally.
+“It’s always the media and everyone else who make a big deal out of this,” he said.
+“Me and Marc we get along great.
+“When this happened I saw Marc and we were just laughing. … Fleury won the Stanley Cup three times with Pittsburgh and backstopped Vegas to the Cup final in its inaugural season in 2018. … Vancouver advanced to the second round by beating the Stanley Cup champion St. Louis Blues, sending them home from the isolation bubble in Edmonton.

 UP NEXT